Changing the Design of the Default Buttons

 PSPDFAnnotationToolbar.
 Please take a look at the Overriding Classes guide article for more information.
-Ensure that you override the classes very early, before the toolbar buttons are accessed, since they are created lazily and changing the class once created won’t change anything.
+Ensure that you override the classes very early — before the toolbar buttons are accessed, since they are created lazily and changing the class once it’s created won’t affect anything.

 customView is accessed.

 If the button you override uses a

-(UIBarButtonSystemItem)-1 which means no system style.
+(UIBarButtonSystemItem)-1, which means no system style will be in place.

 You can also use your own bar button items and simply call down to

-action: with your custom button as argument.
+action: with your custom button as an argument.